Sub-Module 1.1: Introduction & Basic Images

 Step 2: Examine the changes

+We’ve verified the UBI Containerfile results in a working Flask application, now we can start modifying it to use the hardened python image.
 The most obvious change is the base image, but there are a few other minor adjustments we need to make.

 Our UBI example creates a non-root appuser to run the application.
 The hardened image already provides a default non-root user, so we can skip that step.

 This means we do need to make sure we’re running the commands as the correct user for each step however.
-We can also skip installing pip as that’s already included in the default variant for python.

-We’ll demonstrate this by installing the application dependecies globally as root instead of working in a virtual environment.
+We’ll demonstrate this by installing the application dependencies globally as root instead of working in a virtual environment.
 This workflow is fine since we’re only ever installing one application in this image, but your choice should make the most sense for your applications and environment.

 In practice those changes give us the following Containerfile